DrSnowbird/rdf4j-docker/README.md

 ```

 ## RDF4J Servers or Workbench
-* When entering RDF4J Server URL: You need to use IP address which can't be '0.0.0.0' (you will get error saying 'can't connect' something like that).
+* `(Important!)` When entering RDF4J Server URL: You need to use IP address which `can't be '0.0.0.0'` (you will get error saying 'can't connect' something like that).
 For example, the correct RDFJ Server URL should be like this (replace with your own host's IP address below)
 ```
 RDF4J Server: http://192.168.0.204:28080/rdf4j-server
 ```